Pediatric stroke is a rare condition that affects nearly one thousand children in the United States each year.

 For both children and adults, activating neuroplasticity is the key to recovering from the effects of stroke.

-Neuroplasticity refers to the brain’s natural ability to reorganize neurons.
-This ability allows healthy, undamaged brain areas to take over function from damaged ones.
-As a result, the person can regain skills they had lost after their stroke.
+Neuroplasticity refers to the brain’s natural ability to reorganize the connections between neurons (brain cells).
+This ability allows healthy, undamaged brain areas to take over functions from damaged ones.
+As a result, the person can regain skills they had lost due to their stroke.

 To activate neuroplasticity, your child must engage in massed practice exercise.
 That’s because when you repeat an action, the brain will begin constructing new neural pathways in response.
 The more you repeat that action, the more you will reinforce those pathways.
 With enough practice, the pathways will be fully established, and the action will feel almost second-nature.

-Therefore, to promote a fuller recovery from stroke, you should enroll your child in regular therapy.
+Therefore, to promote a fuller recovery from stroke, you should enroll your child in regular therapy, and encourage them to continue working on their therapy at home.
 The following are a few of the best therapies for pediatric stroke survivors:

-If your child has spasticity after their stroke, have them begin physical therapy as soon as possible.
+If your child has movement problems, weakness, or spasticity (high muscle tone) after their stroke, ask their doctor to refer them to physical therapy as soon as possible.
 The root cause of muscle weakness and spasticity after a stroke is poor communication between the brain and muscles.
 Fortunately, exercise can help restore that communication.

 A physical therapist will teach your child how to move the right way again.
 If they survived a severe stroke and cannot move at all, their PT will perform passive range-of-motion exercises with them.
 Passive exercises also stimulate the brain and activate neuroplasticity.
 This makes them an excellent option in the beginning of stroke rehab.

 A stroke that occurs in the frontal lobe can lead to issues such as aggression and impulsivity later in life.
-This will make it harder for your child to control their behavior.
+This will make it harder for your child to control their emotions and behavior.

 To treat this effect, parents should consider working with a behavioral therapist.
-A behavioral therapist can help pediatric stroke survivors learn more constructive behavior.
+A behavioral therapist can help pediatric stroke survivors learn more constructive behaviors and coping mechanisms.

-For example, to help keep the child from becoming overwhelmed and acting out, the therapist will create a structured routine that children can easily follow.
+For example, to help keep the child from becoming overwhelmed and acting out, the therapist will create a structured routine that the child can easily follow.
 They will also work on improving self-awareness.

 A stroke often severely impairs a child’s speech and language abilities.
 This, therefore, makes speech therapy one of the most crucial therapies for pediatric stroke survivors.